 - Bank feed transaction history limits

 - Yodlee and the security of bank feeds

-- Delete or disconnect a bank feed
+- Unlink a bank feed from an account

 - Automatic categorization of transactions from the bank feed and how to turn it on or off